Cape Verde national football team: Early History

+2010s

 On 24 May 2010, Cape Verde played out a 0–0 draw in a friendly match against a full-strength Portugal.
 At the time, Portugal was third in the FIFA rankings and Cape Verde were 117th.

 Their first World Cup qualifying campaign was for the 2002 tournament, in which Cape Verde was eliminated in the first round after one draw and a defeat against Algeria.
 In the qualification campaign for the 2006 FIFA World Cup and the 2006 Africa Cup of Nations, Cape Verde advanced to the final round after their first victory in a World Cup qualifier, beating Swaziland.
 In the final round, the team made an impression with its first-ever away victory against Burkina Faso, but finished fifth in its group and failed to qualify for either tournament.

-On 4 September 2009, Cape Verde faced Malta in a friendly, resulting in a 2–0 victory.

-Old coach João de Deus from Portugal brought in several new players from European leagues for the World Cup and AFCON qualifiers.
+Then coach João de Deus from Portugal brought in several new players from European leagues for the World Cup and AFCON qualifiers.
 Cape Verde finished second in its group in the second round, ahead of Tanzania and Mauritius, but behind Cameroon, and did not advance to the third round.
 Then, Cape Verde made their AFCON debut in 2013, after stunning Cameroon 3–2 on aggregate, following a 2–1 defeat at the Stade Ahmadou Ahidjo in Yaoundé, having won the home leg 2–0 in Praia.

 Cape Verde were drawn into Group A of the finals, alongside Angola, Morocco and the host nation South Africa; they played the opening match of the tournament at Soccer City in Johannesburg, Gauteng, against the hosts on 19 January 2013.
 Pulled from the fourth pot during the group stage drawing of the tournament, Cape Verde actually had the highest FIFA ranking of any team in their group at the time of the drawing, ranking at 51st overall, followed by Morocco (71st), South Africa (72nd) and Angola (83rd).